-In a September 9, 2022 news release, EMX announced the receipt of initial royalty production payments from its Gediktepe royalty property in western Türkiye.
+On September 9, 2022, EMX announced the receipt of initial royalty production payments from its Gediktepe royalty property in western Türkiye.
 The payments were received from the months of June and July totaling \$1,842,000, inclusive of \$281,000 in value added tax for which EMX has credits to recover.
 The payments were based upon the sales of 4,490 ounces of gold and 23,309 ounces of silver in June and 4,030 ounces of gold and 44,164 ounces of silver in July.

-In a September 15, 2022 news release, EMX announced the receipt of initial royalty production payments from its Balya North royalty property in western Türkiye.
-EMX holds an uncapped 4% NSR royalty on metals production from Balya North, a newly commissioned lead-zinc-silver mine in the Balya Mining District of northwestern Türkiye operated by Esan.
+On September 15, 2022, EMX announced the receipt of initial royalty production payments from its Balya North royalty property in western Türkiye.
+EMX holds an uncapped 4% NSR royalty on metals production from Balya North, a newly commissioned lead-zinc-silver mine in the Balya Mining District of northwestern Türkiye operated by Esan Eczacibaşi Endüstriyel Hammaddeler San. ve Tic.
+A.Ş., a private Turkish company ("Esan").